-AAMC has applied to have its common stock quoted on the OTCQX market tier operated by OTC Markets Group, Inc. under the symbol "AAMC."
+AAMC intends to apply to have its common stock listed on the [] under the symbol "[]."
 The common stock of Altisource will continue to trade on the NASDAQ Global Select Market under the symbol "ASPS."

 The enclosed information statement, which is being mailed to all Altisource shareholders, describes the separation in detail and contains important information about AAMC.
 We encourage you to carefully read this information statement.